avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/README.md

 ## Supported Toolchains (make variable 'TOOLCHAIN')

+> [!IMPORTANT]
+> As of 8/8/2025 the older version v3.2.0 of this application and older will not work with any MTB Tools versions
+> Due to a problem with incompatibility with retarget-io and the latest BSP.
+> Please use v3.3.0 and later versions.

-* GNU Arm® Embedded Compiler (GCC_ARM) - Default value of TOOLCHAIN
+* GNU Arm® Embedded Compiler (GCC_ARM) Version 11.3.1 (14 should work as well) - Default value of TOOLCHAIN

 ## Supported Boards

-The code has been developed and tested with MTB 3.3, with VsCode, and the board below:
+The code has been developed and tested with MTB 3.5, with VsCode, and the board below:

 - [PSoC&trade; 6 CY8CKIT-062S2-AI](https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/)(`CY8CKIT-062S2-AI`)